 The policies relating to tuition refund for students are determined by the North Carolina Community College System Statewide Refund Policy for all North Carolina Community Colleges.
 Activity and technology fees are not tuition based and are non-refundable.
-For additional information please see section "Student Finances" in this publication.
+For additional information please see the "Student Finances" section.
+You are also referred to the college's website at www.robeson. edu/policy.